obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 - Turn off Alternating Row Coloring: Affects tables, Command Palette & Suggesters.
 - Command Palette: Move the plugin name back to the left: Enable this in case some commands are aren't displayed properly in the Command Palette.
 - Disable Relationship Lines for lists: If you want to use a custom relationship line snippet or the relationship lines from the Outliner plugin, you can disable this theme's relationship lines to prevent interference.
+- Remove lines in Calendar: Remove the lines in the Calendar plugin's Calendar (making it more similar to its default look).

 ## Plugin Compatibility[^1]